syncfusion-content/angular-docs/angular/Grid/Scrolling.md

 ### Infinite or Continuous Mode:

-In Infinite or Continuous Mode, the data is loaded in grid when the scrollbar reaches the end.
+In Infinite or Continuous mode, the data is loaded in grid when the scrollbar reaches the end.
 You can enable the continuous mode by setting the [`virtualScrollMode`](https://help.syncfusion.com/api/angular/ejgrid#members:scrollsettings-virtualscrollmode "virtualScrollMode") property as `continuous`.

 The following code example describes the above behavior.